Selling on Etsy involves learning about its fees and how to create listings that stand out.

 First, Etsy will prompt you to fill in the country where you will be getting paid to set your deposit currency.
 In my case, I set the location to the United States, so I will get paid in $USD.
 Then, fill in your business type, stating whether you are an individual or a business so that Etsy sends you the right tax paperwork.
 And then you will continue to your personal information and connect your bank account.

-Sellers with US bank accounts are now required to verify their bank account with Plaid while opening a shop or any time you update your bank details.
+Sellers with US bank accounts are now required to verify their bank account with Plaid while opening a shop or any time they update their bank details.

 Once you input your information, Etsy will ask you how you want to get paid, with options to get paid daily, weekly, biweekly, or monthly.
 Select the option that works best for you, no additional fees apply.